-In this study guide, students will learn what the Bible teaches about the natural world and its purpose from Genesis through Revelation.
-Then they will consider the environmental challenges facing their local area and those affecting the planet.
+This high school study guide, students will learn what the Bible teaches about the natural world and its purpose from Genesis through Revelation.
+Then they will consider the environmental challenges facing their local area (and those affecting the planet from a climate realist perspective.)
 Finally, they will explore the unique responsibility of Christians to care for creation compared with other approaches to ‘environmental’ issues.

-This study could be used as one-third of a course in high school Biology or combined with nature study to provide an Environmental Science credit.
+- This study can be used as one-third of a high school Biology credit or combined with nature study to provide an Environmental Science credit.
+Learn more about high school transcripts in this article.

 Spine Text

-This study guide accompanies the living book Creation Care: A Biblical Theology of the Natural World by Douglas J. Moo and Jonathan A. Moo (Zondervan Academic, 2018, ISBN: 978-0310293743).
+This study guide accompanies the living book Creation Care: A Biblical Theology of the Natural World by Douglas J. Moo and Jonathan A. Moo (Zondervan Academic, 2018, ISBN: 978-0310293743), which must be purchased separately.

-*Please pre-read this text — You should know that as the book Creation Care was written by two Biblical scholars, it includes a lot of theology!
+- You should know that as the book Creation Care was written by two Biblical scholars, it includes a lot of theology.
 Therefore, it would be helpful for you to pre-read it so your conversations with your child about the subject will be well-informed.

 Douglas Moo credits watching his son’s love for the natural world as he was growing up for infecting him with his own love of creation and his interest in putting faith and environmental ethics together.
 For Jonathan Moo, the example his parents set of taking him outside often and showing him what it meant to follow Christ in an atmosphere where no question was off-limits and where faith and science could go together, was foundational.